HALFpipe/HALFpipe/README.md

 `Singularity` passes the host shell environment to the container by default.
-This means that in some cases, the host computer's configuration can interfere with the pipeline.
+This means that in some cases, the host computer's configuration can interfere with the software.
 To avoid this, we need to pass the option `--cleanenv`.
 `Docker` does not pass the host shell environment by default, so we don't need to pass an option.